Roberto Priolo on the benefits of developing a lean supply chain

 Being perfectly aligned with suppliers who are lean themselves will help you to deliver your own products on time, adding value for the customer.
 Peugeot’s incident, caused by the company’s dependence on an Italian supplier that encountered major problems in switching to a new logistics system, should be a lesson for all of us.

-The fact that this happened in a company that has had a continuous improvement programme in place for a very long time is even more telling: it means that it is not possible to lower your guard.
-Focusing on making processes as efficient and value-creating as possible is important, but making sure these measures are kept in place is even more crucial.
+The fact that this happened in a company that has had a continuous improvement programme in place for a long time is even more telling: it means that nobody can afford to lower their guard.
+Focusing on making processes as efficient and value-creating as possible is important, but making sure these measures are kept in place over time is even more crucial.

 Taiichi Ohno identified, as part of the TPS, seven common types of waste, known as muda: one of them is waiting.
 A product that is not being processed or transported sits wastefully in a warehouse, waiting to be part of a process.

-Peugeot Citroen has production on hold because without the screws it cannot mount shock absorbers and bumpers on many of its car models; at the same time, the Italian supplier, Agrati, has its products in storage, waiting to be delivered.
+Peugeot Citroen had to stop production because without the screws it cannot mount shock absorbers and bumpers on many of its car models; at the same time, the Italian supplier, Agrati, has its products in storage, waiting to be delivered.
 This is waste, and waste does not add value for the customer.

 With the September/October issue of the Lean Management Journal going to press very soon, I am now starting to think about content for the next issue.
 Without anticipating too much, I think it will be important to include something relevant to lean supply chain.